banodoco/Steerable-Motion/imports/ComfyUI_IPAdapter_plus/README.md

 ## Important updates

+**2024/05/02**: Add `encode_batch_size` to the Advanced batch node.
+This can be useful for animations with a lot of frames to reduce the VRAM usage during the image encoding.
+Please note that results will be slightly different based on the batch size.

+**2024/04/27**: Refactored the IPAdapterWeights mostly useful for AnimateDiff animations.

+**2024/04/21**: Added Regional Conditioning nodes to simplify attention masking and masked text conditioning.

+**2024/04/16**: Added support for the new SDXL portrait unnorm model (link below).
+It's very strong and tends to ignore the text conditioning.
+Lower the CFG to 3-4 or use a RescaleCFG node.

 **2024/04/12**: Added scheduled weights.
 Useful for animations.

 **2024/04/09**: Added experimental Style/Composition transfer for SD1.5.
 The results are often not as good as SDXL.
 Optimal weight seems to be from 0.8 to 2.0.
 The **Style+Composition node doesn't work for SD1.5** at the moment, you can only alter either the Style or the Composition, I need more time for testing.
 Old workflows will still work **but you may need to refresh the page and re-select the weight type!**